 Suddenly, the ambulance pulls up beside us, the siren giving out its final squawk.
 Two paramedics step out from the vehicle, wearing navy short-sleeved uniforms, their trained gazes darting in various directions while they assess the scene.

 “Hi there, Miss.
 This is Duane, and I’m Ned,” he says in a thick Australian accent, motioning from his partner to himself.
 Ned is tall, thick, and surfer blonde, while his partner looks like he could use a gym membership.
 They are an odd couple.
 The Aussie paramedic looks towards Savannah’s helmet.
 “Looks like you had a fall off your bike.
 How are you doing?”
 He squats in front of her, scanning her from head to toe while his partner readies some equipment behind him.

 “I’m okay,” Savannah says in a short burst of breath and winces.
 “My arm?”
 He’s obviously noticed it already.
 He nods at this while he keeps his focus on her eyes.

 “I don’t think so,” she answers.

-He asks for her name and address while he begins to use his light to check her pupils.
+Ned asks for her name and address while he uses his light to check her pupils.
 I notice that she hasn’t changed her last name.
 Not married, I wonder?
 No ring, anyway.
-She cries out, and retches when he moves in to assess her arm.
-The paramedic looks up to me with a serious expression.
+She cries out and retches when he moves in to assess her arm.
+The paramedic looks up at me with a serious expression.